XKNX/xknx/docs/migration_ha_0116.md

-If you intend to use the `counter` feature (counter > 1) make sure you also enable `ignore_internal_state` for your binary_sensor and set the `context_timeout` attribute to the time in between you want it to react to your sensor clicks (defaults to 1 - which should be fine).
+If you intend to use the `counter` feature (counter > 1) make sure you also enable `ignore_internal_state` for your binary_sensor and set the `context_timeout` attribute to the time in between you want it to react to your sensor clicks (defaults to None - which disables this feature).
 Otherwise the counter will _not_ work correctly.